 Since it was founded in 2013, comnovo has been one of TU Dortmund University’s research, teaching and transfer partners.
 It is headquartered in the immediate vicinity of the university at the Technology Park.
 The team received start-up support from TU Dortmund University’s Center for Entrepreneurship & Transfer and is still actively engaged in its network.

-CET caters to students, graduates and researchers in all faculties at TU Dortmund University as well as to start-ups, new and established companies, and associations as well as corporate and community interest groups.
+CET caters to students, graduates and researchers in all departments at TU Dortmund University as well as to start-ups, new and established companies, and associations as well as corporate and community interest groups.
 Its services include:

 - teaching and qualification programs